-The drugs and surgery used in this study may affect how different parts of your body work such as your liver, kidneys, heart, and blood.
+The drugs and radiation used in this study may affect how different parts of your body work such as your liver, kidneys, heart, and blood.
 The study doctor will test your blood and let you know if changes occur that may affect your health.

-There is also a risk that you could have other side effects from the study drugs and surgery.
+There is also a risk that you could have other side effects from the study treatment.

 Here are important things to know about side effects: